nkristek/Stein/README.md

 ### Disable reboot after installation

 It will start installers with the "/norestart" option which means the installer should not automatically reboot the system after installation.

+### Filter duplicate installers

+If enabled, only one installer per application will be installed.
+This is usefull, when there are multiple installers which install the same application but different languages.

 ### Install log